Help to raise money for the school

 Register on the EasyFundraising website here to fundraise for St Mary’s: www.easyfundraising.org.uk/causes/stmaryssanorthchurch

 We have a Supermarket Voucher scheme in place with Tesco, Sainsbury’s and Waitrose/John Lewis.
 It works by buying vouchers in advance to spend with the supermarkets in store (in some cases online too) and our School receives a percentage back of the voucher value as a donation.
-This is run by Rowan Bell (Mum to Maddie in YR6, Emily in YR3 and James in Reception) and once set up you could raise up to £8 for every £100 you spend.
+This is run by Rowan Bell (Mum to Emily in YR4 and James in YR1) and once set up you could raise up to £8 for every £100 you spend.
 A really great way to get involved this year is to save as little as £10 a month in the Christmas Club and receive vouchers just before Christmas.
 You can also get vouchers or a regular basis and even create a standing order to make things simple.
 If you would like to know more about how the scheme works please contact a member of the School Association or Rowan Bell directly.

 Company Match Funding